redsach/redsach.github.io/_pages/cv.md

   * Audited: _Machine Learning with Big Data_ and _Space Plasma Physics_
 * **Teaching Assistant**, University of Bath, _Spring '20_
   * Tutored on _Introduction to Python_ module
-  * Co-supervised 3 undergraduate students for their final year projects
+  * Co-supervised 3 undergraduate students for their final-year projects
   * Invigilated exams and cross-checked assessment marks

 Industry
 ------
 * **Design Engineer**, Synergy Circuits, _Apr '18 - Jul '18_
-  * Designed complex next gen circuit boards for space and defence systems
+  * Designed complex next-generation circuit boards for space and defence systems
 * **Process Engineer**, Gorilla Circuits, _Mar '16 - Apr '17_
   * Spearheaded 20+ projects to improve the manufacture of mission critical boards
   * Defined and implemented corrective actions for faults and failures